peterfarrar/principles-of-marketing-notes/exam_1.md

 <div class="pagebreak">

 #### Global Reach
-The internet allows smaller businesses, that might have once been limmited to being local, to reach customers across the globe.
+The internet allows smaller businesses, that might have once been limited to being local, to reach customers across the globe.
 It also allows independent agents to organize communities to support their activities without the same overhead (cost and management).

 #### Personalization
 Web pages and marketing campaigns can use data collected through various sources, including their own interactions, to customize experiences to individual consumers.